How to Get a Home Improvement Contractor License in New York

 The typical activities covered under the license include repairing, replacing or constructing garages, patios, porches, fences, sidewalks, driveways, swimming pools and similar home improvements.

 As other types of contractors, home improvement contractors need to meet a range of criteria, so that they are allowed to operate.
-One of the important licensing requirements is providing a security in the form of a trust fund or a contractors license bond.
+One of the important licensing requirements is providing security in the form of a trust fund or a contractors license bond.

 How to go about obtaining your New York home improvement contractor license?
 Let’s take a close look at the licensing requirements and application below.